 According to budgets provided in the charter petition, the school gets about $20 million each year from the state — which is enough to cover its academic offerings, but not the arts conservatories.
-The school relies on parents and community contributions for the more than $7 million it takes to pay for things like supplies, costumes, trips, and classes with master artists.
+The school told parents it relies on them — and community contributions — for the more than $7 million it takes to pay for things like supplies, costumes, trips, and classes with master artists.

 Like all public schools, OCSA can't charge tuition.
 So instead, they called parent meetings and asked for donations.
 In fact, they say they depend on them.

 This isn't like selling a couple of candy bars — the asks are big.

 This current school year, OCSA suggested families of musical theater students give $4,950.
 Next year, assuming the school is still open, a revised parent packet will suggest they up the donation, to $5,950.
 And the information also says it will cost the school $12 million to offer the arts conservatories.